CyphrRiot/glyphriot/README.md

 Security tips

-- Always use a key (salt): Use --prompt to enter it twice and confirm.
+- Always use a key (salt): Use `--prompt` to enter it twice and confirm.
 - Choose a strong passphrase: GlyphRiot hashes your key with SHA‑256 (fast and deterministic).
 Prefer a long passphrase (e.g., 4–6 random words) for high entropy.
 - Keep the key in your head, store the glyph anywhere: The glyph can live in your cloud drive, notes app, or email—because it’s the key that unlocks the correct order.

+## Key strength and KDF (default: Argon2id)

+- Default: GlyphRiot derives the permutation seed from your key using Argon2id, then hashes with SHA‑256 to a 32‑byte seed.
+This makes brute‑forcing short passphrases prohibitively costly.
+- Enforcement:
+    - 12‑word context → require ≥16 characters (when Argon2id is enabled)
+    - 24‑word context → require ≥20 characters
+    - If you set --kdf=none, we enforce pure entropy by format only:
+        - BIP‑39 12/24 words, or
+        - Hex (≥32/64 chars), or
+        - Base64 (decoded ≥16/32 bytes)
+    - Use --allow-weak-key to bypass (not recommended)
+- KDF flags (tune to your hardware):
+    - --kdf argon2id|none (default: argon2id)
+    - --kdf-mem-mb (default: 512)
+    - --kdf-time (iterations; default: 3)
+    - --kdf-parallel (default: 1)

 ## How it works